Sarah and the Safe Word

 Sarah and the Safe Word is an American rock band based in Atlanta, Georgia.
 Formed in 2015 by lead singer Sarah Rose and guitarist Kienan Dietrich, the band's current lineup also includes keyboardist Beth Ballinger and bassist Maddox Reksten.
+The band has frequently collaborated in the studio and performed live with percussionist Jeff Matthews (since 2023) and violinist Leica Wilde (since 2025).
 They are known for their theatrical 1920s cabaret-inspired style, eclectic blend of genres and influences, and affiliation with and advocacy for the LGBT community and other marginalized groups.

 On the strength of their debut album, Strange Doings in the Night (2017), Sarah and the Safe Word were invited by Warped Tour founder Kevin Lyman to perform at that year's festival; they have since toured with acts including Motionless in White, The Birthday Massacre, and Dog Park Dissidents.
 After signing to independent label Take This To Heart Records, the band released their second album, Red Hot & Holy (2019), followed by Good Gracious!
 Bad People in 2020.
 In 2022, the band issued a remastered version of Strange Doings in the Night via Say-10 Records.
 In 2023, the band released their fourth album, The Book Of Broken Glass.

+In 2026, the band self-released their fifth album, The Disappearing Girl.

 History

 Formation and Afterlife (2015–2017)

 Sarah and the Safe Word was formed in Atlanta, Georgia in 2015.
 Lead singer Sarah Rose and guitarist Kienan Dietrich had known each other from the local music scene as members of the bands Go Robo Go and Ravens and Wolves.
 After Go Robo Go disbanded, Rose, believing her music career was over, moved to Washington, D.C. for a year.
-She (Note: Sarah Rose is a transgender woman and uses she/her pronouns.) returned to Atlanta and formed Sarah and the Safe Word, initially intending it as an occasional solo project before Dietrich convinced her to make it a full band.
+She returned to Atlanta and formed Sarah and the Safe Word, initially intending it as an occasional solo project before Dietrich convinced her to make it a full band.
 The band name is a reference to the practice of safewords in the BDSM community, which Rose is openly involved in.

 The project's first EP, Afterlife, was produced by Lee Jennings and released in late 2015, preceded by the single "Sugar in My Veins".
 The following year, the EP was re-released in February, and the band released two singles, "The Supernova" and a cover of Soft Cell's "Tainted Love".